tp2750/MTP.jl/docs/src/setup.md

 # Plate setup files

-Whn working with plates, we need to easily describe to content of the plates.
+When working with plates, we need to easily describe to content of the plates.
 This can often contain may parameters.

 Using the `platesetupfile` function, we can describe the setup in convenient plate-format.